codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/add-users.md

 ### Automatically creating projects for teams

-As part of the global pipeline settings for an account, when **auto-create projects for teams** is enabled, which is the default, then creating a team automatically creates a project and a project tag with the same name as that of the team.
-This setting simplifies permissions setup for pipelines and projects.
+As part of the global pipeline settings for an account, on creating a team, you can also automatically create a project and a project tag with the same name as that of the team, by enabling **auto-create projects for teams** (disabled by default).

+Enabling it simplifies permissions setup for pipelines and projects, as it also creates a Read rule for the project with full privileges for all pipelines in the same project.
 See [Auto-create projects for teams]({{site.baseurl}}/docs/pipelines/configuration/pipeline-settings/#auto-create-projects-for-teams).

 ### Create a team in Codefresh